ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 To change the retention period to 25 days for the space where you are logged in, run the following command:

 ```
-bx cf at option -r 25
+bx at option -r 25
 ```
 {: codeblock}